 - How does Calhoun justify publishing the correspondence between himself and Jackson on the Seminole War?

-- What are the different attitudes and arguments towards nullification or “state rights” found in the documents below?
+- What are the different attitudes and arguments towards nullification or “state rights” found in the documents in this section?

 Secession and Memory